How American Far-Right Groups Influence Canadian University Students: Generation Screwed

-In an exclusive story from North99, we investigate the troubling connections between the Koch-backed Atlas Network, far-right Canadian advocacy groups, and their efforts to indoctrinate and brainwash university students across Canada.
+In an exclusive story from North99, we investigate the troubling connections between the Koch-backed Atlas Network, far-right Canadian advocacy groups, and their efforts to indoctrinate university students across Canada.

-To learn more about the Atlas Network’s influence in Canada, and the groups they fund, please read our story Dark Money in Conservative Politics: The Shadowy American Nonprofit Bankrolling Canada’s Conservative Movement.
+To learn more about the Atlas Network’s influence in Canada, and the groups they support and fund, please read our story Dark Money in Conservative Politics: The Shadowy American Nonprofit Bankrolling Canada’s Conservative Movement.

 This investigation is the first in our series analyzing the impact of these groups on Canadian campuses, particularly one organization called Generation Screwed.